Duramann/BigDataApplicationProject/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- (This folder isn't commited on git) Contains saved model as .pkl │
+    ├── models             <- (This folder isn't on git) Contains saved model as .pkl │
+    ├── mlruns             <- (This folder isn't on git) Contains mlflow runs (Our experiment and runs are on the "1" folder) │
     ├── notebooks          <- Jupyter notebooks
     │